310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p3.md

 {% endbubble %}

 {% bubble Souma v2 %}
-… R-Roger!
+…R-Roger!
 Why, of course I will, that is exactly what I was hoping you would say!
 But as a man who was wrongfully disloyal to you, I could not say it myself!

 It has nothing to do with what my ancestors say!
 I simply wish to sing as part of Akatsuki right now!